Numeraire-invariant quadratic hedging and mean--variance portfolio allocation: Symmetric definition of admissibility.

 \subsection{Compatibility of the symmetric formulation with previous studies.}

 Theorem~\ref{T:main X=1} below recasts the results of \cite{cerny.kallsen.07,czichowsky.schweizer.13} in the symmetric form.
 It is of independent interest to specialists since it provides a new variational characterization of the so-called adjustment process and other important quantities that appear in the classical setting with $S^{1}=X=1$.
-However, in the context of this paper, it plays an auxiliary role as a key tool in proving the main result of the paper, Theorem~\ref{T:main}.
+However, in the context of this paper, it plays an auxiliary role as a key step in proving the main result of the paper, Theorem~\ref{T:main}.

-Recall $Y= S^{2:d}$ and write self-financing strategies $\vt $ for $S$ as $\vt = (\chi ,\eta )$. \begin{proposition} Suppose that $Y$ is an $\mathbb{R}^{d-1}$-valued locally square-integrable semimartingale admitting an equivalent martingale measure with square-integrable density.
+Recall $Y= S^{2:d}$ and that self-financing strategies $\vt $ for $S=(X,Y)$ are partitioned $\vt = (\chi ,\eta )$. \begin{proposition}[Transposition of admissibility from \cite{cerny.kallsen.07}] Suppose that $Y$ is an $\mathbb{R}^{d-1}$-valued locally square-integrable semimartingale admitting an equivalent martingale measure with square-integrable density.
 Denote by $\adm^{\CK}(Y,\P)$ the set of admissible strategies with zero initial wealth in the sense of \cite{cerny.kallsen.07}.
 Then,